AlexsLemonade/training-modules/scRNA-seq/pre-processing_scRNA-seq.md

 discovery purposes.

 #### Cons:
-- Is not very efficient (generally 96 cells per plate)
+- Is not very efficient (generally 96 cells per plate).
-- Takes much longer to run (Days/weeks depending on sample size) .
+- Takes much longer to run (Days/weeks depending on sample size).
 - Is a lot more expensive.

 ### 2) Tag-based scRNA-seq